 New Commissions for RVW150

 Orchestral sonorities

 The music of award-winning Bedford-based composer James B Wilson focuses on the rich textural, timbral and harmonic possibilities of acoustic instruments, and utilises sweeping strings.
-His RVW150 commission is from the Cheltenham Festival and he will write a work for the CBSO, to be premiered on 8 July in the opening concert of the 2023 Festival in Cheltenham Town Hall.
+His RVW150 commission, Eden, was premiered by the CBSO and Andrew Gourlay n the opening concert of the 2023 Cheltenham Festival.

+New Commissions for RVW150